CALL OR TEXT:

 Helical piers are used when a new construction project requires a deep foundation system because of problematic soils and when an existing structure needs stabilization because of differential settlement.
 We’ll talk more about differential settlement in just a bit.

-Helical piers are suitable for use in areas that are either seismically active, environmentally sensitive, or where there’s a high groundwater level.
+Helical piers are suitable for use in either seismically active, environmentally sensitive areas, or with a high groundwater level.
 The stability of helical piers can be increased by using multiple bearing plates.

 What Is Differential Settlement?